 Please note: The remote pilots should complete this form.

 3. The gate to the Kayte Lane site is to be kept closed at all times.
 The clubhouse, toilet, generator and gate at the Seven Bends site must all be locked when leaving the field if the last person out.

 4. Cars are not to be taken onto the field at any site.
 Under no circumstances should cars be parked in the lane at Seven Bends, on any grassed areas within the site or on the track leading down to the barn.

 5. A fire extinguisher is to be on the flight line at all times when turbine engine models are being operated.

 6. Dogs are not permitted on the flying sites unless on a leash.

-7. Flying is only permitted on all Club flying sites between 09:00hrs and sunset on weekdays and Saturdays, and 10:00hrs and sunset on Sundays.
-At Kayte Lane this may be further restricted by local events, e.g., the presence of school children Gymkhanas etc.
+7. Flying is only permitted on all club flying sites between 09:00hrs and sunset on weekdays and Saturdays, 10:00hrs and sunset on Sundays.
+IC models and turbines are prohibited after 17:30hrs at Seven Bends.
+At Kayte Lane this may be further restricted by local events, e.g., the presence of school children, gymkhanas etc.

 9. Members are not to leave any litter on any flying sites.
 If an aircraft crashes, all pieces of wreckage are to be removed and disposed of in a suitable place.

 10. Unless accompanied by a qualified club member, no member is permitted to fly fixed wing aircraft or helicopters solo until they have demonstrated competence by passing the appropriate BMFA [A] achievement scheme or other examination.